sadcitizen/doremi/src/func/flip/readme.md

 # flip(fn)

-Return a new function which accepts arguments in the reverse order that the original function specifies.
+Returns a new function which accepts arguments in the reverse order that the original function specifies.

 ## Usage